adzejs/adze/docs/config/README.md

 ### Default Terminal Styles

 Adze styling for the terminal makes use of a library named [Chalk](https://github.com/chalk/chalk).
 Chalk exposes several formatting functions for terminal text styling that Adze exposes in its configuration.

+_NOTE: [Chalk](https://github.com/chalk/chalk#chalklevel) is what Adze uses under the hood for terminal coloring.
+Because terminals differ in their color fidelity, Chalk exposes a setting allowing you to specify your fidelity.
+Adze is basic with its colors so the low level of 1 is sufficient, however, you can change it to your liking with the `terminal_color_fidelity` option described in the [Adze Configuration](#adze-configuration) section above.
+Please refer to the [Chalk](https://github.com/chalk/chalk#chalklevel) docs for information about what the fidelity levels mean._

 #### Default Level Styles